anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 ## Parallel create index (11)

 When creating an index, Postgres can use multiple processes to perform sort operation.
-Depending on the number of processes, the creation time of the index can be divided from 2 to 4 approximately.
+Depending on the number of processes, the creation time of the index can be divided by 2 to 4 approximately.

 # Foreign Data Wrapper pushdown (9.6, 10)